 Fig. 9: Daily AC consumption (sum of 24 hours of mean AC consumption values) values at the hall and microgrid.
 A gap in data can be observed in micro-grid data owing to missing days of data files.
 Furthermore, while an increasing trend in consumption is noted in hall, the total consumption at the micro-grid is pretty constant implying not much, if any, increase in usage.

 Daily average yield, capture loss and system loss at Hall and micro-grid – The final yield for each system is calculated as the net AC consumption per day.
 The capture losses are calculated by taking the difference between potential and actual PV power, and system losses are calculated as the difference between the actual PV power output and final yield.
 Accordingly, for each system, the AC consumption, potential PV power and actual PV power values are obtained.
 Only complete days of data collection i.e. days for which values for all variables is available for all 24 hours are used for the evaluation, with one exception at Micro-grid where data from 4th to 18th Sep is also included in analysis.
-This is done since a period where system is down implies high capture losses.
+This is done since a period where system is down implies high capture losses, and this should be included in subsequent system efficiency calculations.
 The daily values obtained per month are averaged for the below plots.